Carl St{\o}rmer and his Numbers: Introduction and Motivation

 The key point in most proofs of Fermat's Two Squares Theorem is to first identify the positive integer $x_0$ satisfying the two conditions $1 < x_0 \leq (p-1)/2$ and $x_0^2 \equiv -1 \bmod p$.
 In practice, however, when the prime $p \equiv 1 \bmod 4$ is a large prime, it is difficult to find $x_0$; see Tables 1 and 2 below where it seems that there is considerable randomness in the list of St\o rmer numbers.
 In this paper, we obtain necessary and sufficient conditions for testing when $x_0 \in \mathbb{N}$ is a Stormer number and, in the case that it is, we show how to find the associated unique prime number $p$; see Theorem \ref{Main Theorem} below.

 The contents of this paper are as follows.
 In Section \ref{Stormer Numbers}, we define St\o rmer numbers and prove several basic facts about them, including our characterization result (see Theorem \ref{Main Theorem}) of St\o rmer numbers.
-As far as we can tell, the results in Section \ref{Stormer Numbers} are new.
 In Section \ref{Density}, we give a heuristic/probabilistic `proof' of the natural density of the St\o rmer numbers; it was conjectured by Everest and Harman \cite{Everest-Harman} in 2008 that this natural density is $\ln (2)$.
 Section \ref{Stormer bio} gives a brief biographical sketch of Carl St\o rmer; St\o rmer was a well-known Norwegian number theorist who was also recognized for his ground-breaking work in astronomy and his research on the aurora borealis.
 Lastly, in Section \ref{Applications}, we discuss St\o rmer's work on approximating $\pi$ using the MacLaurin/Gregory series for $\arctan(1/x)$, that is,

 Of course, it is well known that $t_1=\pi/4$.
 St\o rmer (see \cite{Stormer1896, Stormer1899}) shows that if $x \in \mathbb{N}$ is a \textit{non}-St\o rmer number, then $t_x$ can be written as a unique finite linear combination of $t_n$'s, where each $n$ is a St\o rmer number (see Theorem \ref{Stormer's Theorem}).
 We illustrate St\o rmer's method by considering several examples.